jon-chow/CPSC210-VPP/README.md

     <li>"...buy items at a shop and store them in my inventory"</li>
     <li>"...give treats/toys/food to my pet from my inventory"</li>
     <li>"...learn about my pet's health and personalities"</li>
+    <li>"...access different menus such as the store or inventory"</li>
 </ul>